codr1/all4llm/README.md

 # Only include Python files
 ./all4llm . --only "*.py"

+# Include multiple specific files/patterns
+./all4llm . --only "file1.py" --only "file2.js" --only "config.json"

 # Add custom file patterns
 ./all4llm . -i "*.conf" -i "*.cfg"
 ```